Marischal Square: Opening

 The first shop in the square, Mackie's ice cream parlour, opened in December 2017.

 A steel sculpture of a leopard, designed by Andy Scott, is the central feature of the atrium within the development.
 Weighing more than two tonnes and five metres high, it is mounted on top of a ten-metre pole.
 The figure, titled Poised, took more than a year to be completed and is Scott's first sculpture in the north east.

+Details of heads of terms with building tenants were released by Aberdeen City Council in March 2021, showing that lease incentives totalling £4.49 million had been granted to tenants.

 Criticism

-There was opposition to the development.
-In January 2015, several hundred demonstrators formed a human chain around the site protesting.
-A concern was there would be impeded visibility of Provost Skene's House.
+There was opposition to the development, with protestors concerned that it would affect views of Marischal College and Provost Skene's House.
+In January 2015, several hundred demonstrators formed a human chain around the site in protest.
+In response, Muse stated that the development would demonstrate "considerable respect to the city's granite tradition as well as the undeniable beauty and artistry of the Marischal College building and the warm public affection for Provost Skene's House".

-Some of these concerns were said by the developers to have been taken into consideration and changes to plans made.
-Provost Skene's House is now visible from parts of Broad Street.
-The developers have also included a public green space.